 2 the average value of market of the land for m2 was esteem in \$7.4 and the area measured per capita in 395.2 m2.
 Knowing that the average size of the family is of 6.22 members and that the minimum area for the habitation declared for the inquired ones is of 10 m2, the maximum that the land can cover as collateral for cost for m2 of construction is \$292.
-The cost of construction in the peri-urban areas patrol the \$100 the \$150 for m2 and the deep one of the \$300 housing promotion varies enters \$250 m2.
-The land can constitute guarantee for the housing credit of low cost, however the applied taxes of interest are raised.
+The cost of construction in the peri-urban areas patrol the \$100 the \$150 for m2 and the door one of the \$200 housing promotion varies enters \$250 m2.
+The land can nature.

-the insecurity and other factors of national macroeconomic nature.
 The accumulated weekly saving could more be an extra guarantee so that the interest taxes can be lower and the return periods expanded.